 The Course at Keble

 Law is one of the major subjects at Keble.
 The group is large enough to be reckoned a major element in the College’s life, so attracting substantial teaching and library provision.
 It is small enough to be, and is, a friendly, close community.
 The law students get to know each other, and their tutors, well.
-There is an active College Law Society which invites speakers on topics relevant to law studies or careers in the legal profession.
-Keble’s College library is particularly well stocked with legal materials, a privilege for the undergraduates, providing the great majority of the sources needed for their course.
+There is an active College Law Society (the Harris Society, named in honour of one of Keble’s many distinguished former law tutors, Professor James (‘Jim’) Harris FBA DCL) which invites speakers on topics relevant to law studies or careers in the legal profession (recent speakers have included the Rt Hon the Lord Neuberger, the Rt Hon Lord Sumption OBE and the Hon Justice James Edelman).
+Keble’s College library is particularly well stocked with legal materials, a privilege for (in particular) the undergraduates, providing the great majority of the sources needed for their course.

 In addition to the tutors listed below, the college also has a number of other Lecturers from year to year.